by Lisa Kimrey RN, BSN, MBA

 - Beautiful brown hair falling over her downcast eyes (when her boyfriend is present) shows there's more to this story.

-- Symptoms she's describing are as dangerous as the lifestyle she's living.
+- The symptoms she's describing are as dangerous as the lifestyle she's living.
 You pray there is some way to get her off the streets.

 Serving in Pregnancy Center Ministry is Stressful!